hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ~> **Note:** The fields `managed_outbound_ip_count`, `outbound_ip_address_ids` and `outbound_ip_prefix_ids` are mutually exclusive.
 Note that when specifying `outbound_ip_address_ids` ([azurerm_public_ip](/docs/providers/azurerm/r/public_ip.html)) the SKU must be `standard`.

+* `backend_pool_type` - (Optional) The type of the managed inbound Load Balancer Backend Pool.
+Possible values are `NodeIP` and `NodeIPConfiguration`.
+Defaults to `NodeIPConfiguration`.
+See [the documentation](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard#change-the-inbound-pool-type) for more information.

 * `idle_timeout_in_minutes` - (Optional) Desired outbound flow idle timeout in minutes for the cluster load balancer.
 Must be between `4` and `100` inclusive.
 Defaults to `30`.

 * `managed_outbound_ip_count` - (Optional) Count of desired managed outbound IPs for the cluster load balancer.
 Must be between `1` and `100` inclusive.